chipsalliance/f4pga-examples/docs/Understanding-Makefile.rst

 Customizing the Makefiles from Symbiflow-examples For Your Own Designs
 =======================================================================
 A key step in creating your own designs is understanding how to use the Makefiles in symbiflow-examples.
-This tutorial walks you through some of the key aspects of working with the Makefiles in symbiflow-examples to allow for better debugging.
+This tutorial walks you through some of the key aspects of working with the Makefiles in symbiflow-examples to allow for better debugging as well as how to tailor the Makefiles to your own designs.

 Example
 -------